whaynes/STCW23/jekyll/content/definitions.md

 :	A knowledge, understanding, or proficiency identified and numbered by the USCG, which is satisfied at MMA by either:
-:  1) completing a course which contains the knowledge or understanding, or :  2) completing a MMA practical assessment to demonstrate the proficiency, or :  3) completing all elements of a relavant STCW table (e.g. firefighting, first aid).
+:  1) completing a course which contains the knowledge or understanding, or :  2) completing a MMA practical assessment to demonstrate the proficiency, or :  3) completing all elements of a relevant STCW table (e.g. firefighting, first aid).

 ### Assessment of competence